-15 Cat Breeds That Get Along with Other Cats (with Pictures)
+The 15 Cat Breeds That Get Along With Other Cats

 The Siberian cat is an ancient breed from Russia.
-It’s a medium to medium-large cat capable of extremely high jumps and athletic maneuvers.
-It’s available in a wide range of colors and patterns, but the most common colors are white, orange, grey, black, and blue.
+They’re a medium to medium-large cat capable of extremely high jumps and athletic maneuvers.
+They’re available in a wide range of colors and patterns, but the most common colors are white, orange, grey, black, and blue.
 This cat breed gets along with other pets and is tolerant of children.

 2. Cornish Rex

-The Cornish Rex is a cat breed with extremely short hair that is often considered hairless.
-The fur is only the down undercoat, and there is no guard hair present like in other cats.
-These cats are available in any color or pattern, and they are quite friendly and enjoy palling around with other pets and family members.
-These cats are often cold, so they spend a lot of time on your lap and will also snuggle up with dogs and even cats.
+The Cornish Rex is a cat breed with extremely short hair.
+The visible fur is only the down undercoat, and there is no guard hair present like in other cats.
+These cats are available in any color or pattern, and they are quite friendly and enjoy playing with other pets and family members.
+These cats are often cold, so they will spend a great deal of time on your lap and will also snuggle up with dogs and other cats.

 The Tonkinese breed is an affectionate cat breed that is a mix of the Siamese and the Burmese.
 These cats have a playful personality and will get along well with other cats and dogs, especially if you socialize them early.
 You can find these cats in a wide range of colors and patterns, but they often have the color point pattern, a form of albinism that causes cooler parts of the body like the face and legs to have more color.

 The Abyssinian is one of the oldest cat breeds in existence, and scientists have even found mummified remains of this cat.
-It’s a slender cat with above-average intelligence.
-It will often try to trick you and other animals into doing what it wants and can spend a significant amount of time developing a trap.
-It usually forms strong bonds with people and other animals, including cats.
+They’re a slender cat with above-average intelligence.
+They will often try to trick you and other animals into doing what they want and can spend a significant amount of time developing a trap.
+They usually form strong bonds with people and other animals, including cats.

 5. Russian Blue

 The Russian Blue cat breed is a striking silvery-grey cat with thick fur and a muscular body.
-It has bright green eyes and a long thin tail.
-It’s a sweet cat that loves to rub on the legs of its owners and gets along well with other cats and dogs.
-It has a long lifespan, with some cats reaching 25 years of age, and they are smart enough to learn several tricks.
+They have bright green eyes and a long thin tail.
+This sweet cat loves to rub on the legs of their owners and gets along well with other cats and dogs.
+They have a long lifespan, with some cats reaching 25 years of age, and they are smart enough to learn several tricks.

 6. Scottish Fold

-The Scottish Fold is an adorable cat breed that is instantly recognizable due to its curled ears that result from genetics.
-The cat also has a round head that makes it look like an owl, especially if it has bright orange eyes, as some do.
-These carts are extremely affectionate, and some owners even describe them as needy, but they bond well with other cats and are usually too laid back for territorial disputes.
+The Scottish Fold is an adorable cat breed that is instantly recognizable due to their curled ears, which are a result of genetics.
+The cat also has a round head that makes them look like an owl, especially if they also have bright orange eyes.
+These cats are extremely affectionate, and some owners even describe them as needy, but they bond well with other cats and are usually too laidback for territorial disputes.

-As you may have guessed from the name, the Bengal cat breed closely resembles the Bengal tiger with its spots and stripes.
-It’s attractive and unique, and despite its wild look, it’s sweet and loving and will spend most of its time under your feet or on your lap.
-Since it pays so much attention to you, it hardly notices other cats and doesn’t usually get involved in territorial disputes.
+The Bengal cat breed closely resembles the Bengal tiger with their spots and stripes.
+They’re attractive and unique, and despite their wild look, they’re sweet and loving and will spend most of their time under your feet or on your lap.
+Since they pay so much attention to you, they hardly notice other cats and don’t usually get involved in territorial disputes.

-The Ragdoll cat is a breed that features a color point coat.
+The Ragdoll cat is a breed that has a color-point coat.
 These cats look similar to Burmese cats, to which they are related.
 Most owners describe them as having dog-like qualities because they like to follow you around the house and are often at the door when you get home.
 These cats are playful and enjoy chasing paper balls and laser pens.
-It’s even-tempered and gets along well with other cats and dogs.
+They’re even-tempered and get along well with other cats and dogs.

-The Birman cat is a long-haired breed available in several colors, but each will be in color point.
-These cats are extremely popular among children because of the long fur, bright blue eyes, and friendly nature.
-They are gentle and affectionate around humans and other pets and will usually let another cat have the area if it’s fighting over territory.
+The Birman cat is a long-haired breed available in several colors, but each will have a color point.
+These cats are extremely popular among children because of their long fur, bright blue eyes, and friendly nature.
+They are gentle and affectionate around humans and other pets and will usually let another cat have the area if they’re fighting over territory.

-The Persian cat is another long-haired breed that your children will love.
-It usually has a scruffier appearance than the Birman breed, but it available in more colors and patterns.
-The Persian is one of the quieter cat breeds, and you’ll always find yourself looking for it as it sneaks around your home.
-It’s easy-going and rarely fights with other cats or becomes territorial.
+The Persian cat is a long-haired breed that children will love.
+They have a scruffier appearance than the Birman breed, but they are available in more colors and patterns.
+The Persian is a quiet cat breed, so you’ll always find yourself looking for them as they sneak around your home.
+They’re easy-going and rarely fight with other cats or become territorial.

 11. Maine Coon

 The Maine Coon cat breed is the largest domesticated cat in the world.
-It’s one of the oldest breeds native to North America.
-It’s available in a wide variety of colors and patterns, and it has a thick furry coat capable of withstanding extremely cold temperatures.
-It’s one of the friendliest cat breeds you can find, and this behavior extends to other animals, including cats.
+They’re one of the oldest breeds native to North America.
+They’re available in a wide variety of colors and patterns and have a thick furry coat capable of withstanding extremely cold temperatures.
+They’re one of the friendliest cat breeds that you can find, and this behavior extends to other animals, including cats.

 12. Exotic Shorthair

-The Exotic Shorthair is a shorthaired version of the Persian cat and has a very similar appearance and temperament.
-It has a scrunched-in face and a short, dense coat.
-It’s a gentle cat with a calm personality that is rarely bothered by territorial disputes or other acts of aggression.
-It requires very little maintenance and loves to chase after balls and string.
+The Exotic Shorthair is a shorthaired version of the Persian cat and has a similar appearance and temperament.
+They have a scrunched-in face and a short, dense coat.
+This gentle cat has a calm personality that is rarely bothered by territorial disputes or other acts of aggression.
+They require little maintenance and love to chase after balls and string.

 13. Japanese Bobtail

 The Japanese Bobtail is a unique breed that has a small rabbit-like tail.
-It’s usually black and white, or red and white, with most of the body having a white color.
-It’s a fantastic family breed that will get along well with all family members, including cats and dogs.
-It’s one of the most vocal breeds you can find, and it will often roam around the house singing and talking.
+They’re usually black and white or red and white, with most of the body having a white color.
+This is a fantastic family breed that will get along well with all family members, including cats and dogs.
+They’re also one of the most vocal breeds that you can find, and they will often roam around the house singing and talking.

 The Siamese cat is one of the oldest cat breeds from Asia.
-It has a slender and muscular body and short fur.
-It’s available in a wide variety of colors, but most cats will have the color point pattern, which will leave most of the body white with color over the face, tail, and feet.
-It’s a loving breed but will tend to spend a lot of time off on its own.
+They have a slender and muscular body and short fur.
+They’re available in a wide variety of colors, but most cats will have the color-point pattern, which will leave most of the body white or cream, with color on the face, tail, and feet.
+This is a loving breed but tends to spend most of their time on their own.

 15. Domestic Shorthair

 The Domestic Shorthair is the name given to any American cat without a specific lineage.
-You can find these cats easily across the United States, and many times you can purchase them for little or no cost.
-While they might not be on the top of most people’s friendly cat lists, these cats are often quite friendly and will get along fine with other cats, especially if you socialize them early.
+You can find these cats easily across the United States, and you can often purchase them for little or no cost.
+While they might not be on the top of most people’s friendly feline lists, these cats are often quite friendly and will get along fine with other cats, especially if you socialize them early.

 When choosing a cat breed that gets along with other cats, there’s no easy choice to make.
-Even cats in the same breed can have widely different personalities.
-Socializing your cat with other cats at a young age is the best way to ensure they get along later in life.
+Even cats of the same breed can have widely different personalities.
+Socializing your cat with other cats at a young age is the best way to ensure that they get along later in life.
 Purchasing one male and one female will also ease tensions between males, but you will need to get the cats spayed and neutered.
-If we had to choose one or two breeds that would be the friendliest, we would probably go with the Cornish Rex or the Maine Coon.
+Our favorite friendly cat breeds are the Cornish Rex and the Maine Coon.